CORONAVIRUS UPDATES & RESOURCES

 On March 13, the President of the United States had announced the Coronavirus a national emergency.
 It's pertinent we all participate in helping to slow the spread of the coronavirus by practicing social distancing.
 Please review The President's Coronavirus Guidelines for America, because we're all in this together!

 Businesses that offer carry-out, delivery, and drive-through food and beverage service may continue to do so, but eating and drinking inside restaurants and bars are temporarily prohibited.
-Essential businesses such as medical facilities, grocery stores, etc. will remain open.
-A list of life-sustaining businesses is here (updated April 1, 2020.)
+Essential businesses such as medical facilities, grocery stores, etc. remain open.

 TRAVELING THROUGH PA